cielavenir/zipfile39/README.md

     - ZIP_DEFLATED compresslevel -10, -11, -12 and -13 are available, which correspond to isal compression level 0, 1, 2 and 3.
 - If slz is installed:
     - ZIP_DEFLATED compresslevel -21 is available.
+- If codecs7z is installed:
+    - ZIP_DEFLATED compresslevel 11 - 19 are available.
+Enjoy ultimate compression on Python.

 ### Requisites